CaptainJack42/dotfiles/nvim-cheatsheet.md

 ### Bufferline

 - Shift + h / l : cycle through buffers
-- :BufferLinePickClose : Close specific tab (choose with the keys that are displayed in the top bar)
+- :BufferLinePickClose / Space + b + d : Close specific buffer (choose with the keys that are displayed in the top bar)
+- :BufferLinePick / Space + b + p : Pick buffer to show.

 ### Neotree

-open with `:Neotree`
+open with `:Neotree` or Space + e

 - . : set root dir
 - / : fuzzy finder